GrosSacASac/create-dom99-app/readme.md

 ### Zero second compile time during development

-When developping using an es modules capable browser you don't have to bundle your js modules, just refresh your browser to see changes.
+When developping, thanks to ES-modules there is no need to run a bundler, just refresh your browser to see changes.

 ## How to